 Pay off a mortgage

-Other Options – Life insurance, don’t dismiss life insurance as yes its a cost but it often pays for that ‘no brainer’ option of transferring and not having any money left for the kids or the estate.
-Paying for life insurance to pay out until age 85 could actually offer you a safety net of money going to your estate and you also having the benefit of 20 or 25 yrs worth of payments from the pension.
+Other Options-Life insurance, don’t dismiss life insurance as yes it’s a cost but it often pays for that ‘no brainer’ option of transferring and not having any money left for the kids or the estate.
+Paying for life insurance to pay out until age 85 could actually offer you a safety net of money going to your estate and you also having the benefit of 20 or 25 years worth of payments from the pension.
 The numbers should be always explored.

 Are you psychologically in the right mindset at this current time?
 Are you at a low point?
 Have you lost a job, looking to get back on your feet, looking to pay off a debt?
 If you looked forward 5 yrs and looked back on yourself now would you feel this time in your life right now is the best time to make a huge financial decision that could affect the rest of your life?